 The Township recognizes that the nature of the economy changes over time, and that within the AG Agricultural Preservation District, commercial activities that are ancillary to a principal agricultural use and not otherwise permitted in the district may be appropriate in certain locations.
 The Special Ancillary Agricultural Uses Overlay District is intended to facilitate these uses in locations that the Township Board deems appropriate.
 The Overlay District is intended to be applied only to properties where the underlying zoning is AG Agricultural Preservation District, shall be applied only to properties where working farms are located, and shall only be applied when the Township has rezoned the subject property to add the SAA overlay district.
 Such uses shall maintain the rural character and design elements of the district and should not interfere with bona-fide agricultural operations.
 These supplemental uses should be targeted away from prime farmland.
-In some cases, Special Approval Land Uses permitted under the Overlay District may operate year-round.
-Any Special Approval Land Use applied for in the Overlay District shall require a site plan.
+In some cases, Special Approval Land Uses permitted under the Overlay District shall require a site plan.